khulnasoft-lab/design.khulnasoft.com/contents/components/date-picker.md

 The user should be able to input the date by either typing it in or choosing a day from the datepicker dropdown.
 The user must never be forced to use only one of the two input methods.

+When using the input field, the date format defautls to GitLab's and is expected in ISO 8601 format.
+The input field only accepts the numeric characters `0123456789` and the *en dash* special character `-`.
+No other characters can be entered in the input field.

 [[Example:basic-date-picker]]

 ### Selecting a range of dates